fadyehabamer/Ecommerce-Reactjs-Website/README.md

 - Styled Components
 - Font Awesome
 - PayPal Api
-  - Not fully functioned

 <hr>

 ### 📥 For installation
-**open the CLI in your Text Editior inside the project folder and hit this command**
+**open your Text Editior inside the project folder and hit this command**

 ```npm
 npm install